JoannickGardize/SharkSerialization/README.md

 ## Development progress

-*The development of this framework is still in progress*

-- [X] Object & primitives serializarion
-- [X] Collections & Maps serialization
-- [X] Alternative to annotations
-- [ ] Synchronization framework

 # SharkSerialization

 SharkSerialization is an object graph serialization & synchronization framework with the goal of being super efficient in terms of execution time and data size, while being as most easy to use as possible.